hennejg/action-slack/README.md

   <a href="https://github.com/8398a7/action-slack"><img alt="GitHub Actions status" src="https://github.com/8398a7/action-slack/workflows/Slack%20Mainline/badge.svg"></a>
 </p>

 This notifier is a fork of [8398a7/action-slack](/8398a7/action-slack).
-However, its goals have diverged quite a bit from whe original, which is why I've decided to keept is separate.
+However, its goals have diverged quite a bit from whe original, which is why I've decided to keepgit rem is separate.
 Its main differences are at this time:
 * Working support for the legacy webhook features which lets allow setting the author name and the autor-emoji-icon.
 (I was never able to get this to work in the original version)
 * More compact default templates while retaining all relevant information